flutter/website/src/get-started/flutter-for/uikit-devs.md

 for deciding the number of rows, the cell for each index path, and the size of the cells.

-Due to Flutter’s immutable widget pattern, you pass a list of widgets to your `ListView`, and Flutter takes care of making sure that scrolling is fast and smooth.
+Due to Flutter's immutable widget pattern, you pass a list of widgets to your `ListView`, and Flutter takes care of making sure that scrolling is fast and smooth.